bunatl/WebScrapenator/README.md

-# WebScrapenator
+# Web Scrapenator Tool

-WebScrapenator is a web app that allows scraping data from any given website by specifying search parameters.
+Web Scrapenator Tool is a web app that allows scraping data from any given website by specifying search parameters.

 ## How to use
 * At first insert URL address into the input area on top of the page